Right Arrow

 The Hazard:

-Prolonged use of jackhammers, grinders, or demo saws exposes workers to hand-arm vibration syndrome and nerve problems.
+Prolonged use of jackhammers, grinders, or demo saws exposes team members to hand-arm vibration syndrome and nerve problems.
 For example, a demolition worker using a concrete saw all day ignores tingling hands—until grip strength drops off.

 1. Rotation out of high-vibration tasks.